 This website is an extensive compliation of free online recordings of classical music.
 Over 6,000 recordings are currently indexed by composer or by instrument.
 It usually takes a few clicks to get to the actual recording, but the list is very extensive and is a good way to hear a wide variety of songs without needing to purchase lots of recordings.

 Classics for Kids is a website that offers musical games, composer information in a variety of formats, a musical dictionary, online radio programs about composers and other musical topics, and listening samples from various time periods.
 A new composer is featured each month, with a new radio broadcast (5-10 minutes long) each week about the composer and a corresponding activity sheet.

 This is the place to come for a posture check up.
 Compare the online photos with your home practice set-up to determine if your student needs a change in seating to result in a change in sound.
 The before-and-after photos of common positioning problems are especially helpful.

 This website has lots of quick-loading animated demonstrations of basic musical concepts.
 There is a section that shows the different instruments of the orchestra, complete with pictures, sound samples, and even the ability to turn the instruments around or zoom in for a closer look.
-The Music Lab section has fun demos that cover concepts such as harmony, rhythm, tempo, pitch, and musical symbols.
+You can practice being a conductor, listen to a variety of types of music, and even compose your own works of art!